 When facing an inner No-current, we are going to need some serious help to turn this around.
 It’s sort of like turning a battleship; it will turn slowly, no matter how hard we try to speed up the process.

 Some of us are aware of what’s lacking in our lives and how much we suffer from it.
 Others of us have no clue about what we long for or what our needs are, so we suffer indirectly from feeling unfulfilled.
 There is no upside in the latter.
-Our sensibilities are so dulled that we create more self-alienation for ourselves.
+Our sensibilities are now so dull we create more self-alienation for ourselves.
 We are even less alive and will need to do some work just to find the layer of longing and make it conscious.

 If we find ourselves in this situation, we need to listen into our ourselves as we ask: “What do I want?
 What’s lacking?
 Am I as fulfilled as I long to be?
 Deep inside, can I sense that more is possible than I allow myself to experience?”

 If we sit with these questions in mediation, we may find affirming parts within that say Yes, and negating parts that say No. We may even have a negating part that says No to sitting in meditation.
 And don’t assume that the affirming part is always landing on the side of health, love, expansion, growth or fulfillment.
 For example, maybe we hear a voice affirming that a career choice is completely acceptable and “right.”
 But maybe it’s not right for us.
 In this case, the negating voice could spring from the best, most wise part of the self.
 This stuff gets tricky.
 Repeating, it’s good to go slow.

 We can use this approach regarding any conflict in life that is hard to resolve.
 The first step is always going to be coming to a clear-cut awareness of how we say No to our most cherished desires.
 We have to go on record with our understanding of things, and commit ourselves.
 This is our part in the mutuality that opens something inside of us for healing.